 Five months pregnant

-Sometimes you will think that the baby is asleep because is not moving and then, when you lay down, you feel that the baby is moving a lot.
+Sometimes you will think that the baby is asleep because he is not moving and then, when you lay down, you will feel your baby move.
 That is because, when you are lying down, the baby can move more easily and when you get up, he gets stuck in the pelvis.

 Six months pregnant